seanh/seanh.github.io/_posts/2021-08-22-backup-fastmail-and-gmail-with-isync.md

 $ sudo apt install mutt
 ```

+You can now just run `mutt -Rf ~/Mail/Fastmail/Inbox/` to open your Fastmail inbox in read-only mode.
-You then need to create a `~/.muttrc` file to configure Mutt to open the `~/Mail` dir.
+But it can be convenient to create a `~/.muttrc` file to avoid having to pass arguments on the command line.
 Here's a minimal example:

 ```
 # ~/.muttrc

 set read_only

 set spoolfile=+Fastmail/Inbox
 set mbox=+Fastmail/Archive
 set record=+Fastmail/Sent
 set postponed=+Fastmail/Drafts
 set trash=+Fastmail/Trash

 set header_cache=~/.muttcache
 set message_cachedir=~/.muttcache
 ```